![]() |

 Skull Arch ⇔

-Moving on, the trail has its skinny spots and its tricky spots.
+Moving on, the trail has its skinny places and tricky spots.

 Ranger Karen overdoes it at the next obstacle, literally specifying which foot to place where.
-All the folks manage to figure it out for themselves.
+Most folk manage to figure it out for themselves.

 Interesting formations abound, but we cannot visit them all